state-of-the-art/BlendNet/README.md

 be terminated without any notification by the GCP engine in any minute.
 So we need a system that will allow us to make sure that:

-1. We can easily run a number new instances by clicking just one button in blender
+1. We can easily run a number new instances by clicking just one button in Blender
 2. When the instance is terminated, we will not lose the render results
 3. It's cost-effective - the instances should live no more than required
     * When rendering is done - terminate the instances automatically